anandtiwarics/www.dependencies.io/content/docs/actors/python-pip.md

       gitlab_milestone_id: 1  # the ID of a milestone
       gitlab_target_project_id: 1  # The target project (numeric id)
       gitlab_remove_source_branch: true  # flag indicating if a merge request should remove the source branch when merging
+      gitlab_target_branch: develop  # branch to make PR against (if something other than your default branch)
 ```

 ### Works well with